cert-manager/cert-manager/docs/getting-started/2-installing.rst

    ``--set rbac.create=false`` to your ``helm install`` command above.

 .. note::
    If it tries to connect to localhost, instead of your actual Kubernetes cluster, check your kubectl context with ``kubectl config current-context``.
-If that is correct, use ``kubectl patch deploy --namespace kube-system tiller-deploy -p  '{"spec":{"template":{"spec":{"automountServiceAccountToken":true}}}}'``

 With static manifests
 =====================